Nato sounds alarm over ‘massive’ Chinese military buildup and Taiwan invasion threat

 Mark Rutte says China could use Russia to divide Nato’s attention and resources in Europe if it moves on Taiwan

-Nato secretary general Mark Rutte said China’s “massive” military buildup raised the risk of conflict over Taiwan, potentially drawing in Russia and impacting European security.
+Nato secretary general Mark Rutte has said that China’s “massive” military buildup has raised the risk of conflict over Taiwan, potentially drawing in Russia and impacting European security.

-Mr Rutte said Japan, South Korea, Australia, and New Zealand were closely aligned with Nato now because they were deeply concerned about China’s military buildup and the threat it posed, particularly regarding Taiwan.
+Mr Rutte said Japan, South Korea, Australia, and New Zealand were closely aligned with Nato now because they were deeply concerned about China’s military buildup and the threat it poses.

-“We have this close relationship with Japan and the Republic of Korea, Australia and New Zealand, exactly for the reason that these countries are very, very worried about the massive military buildup in China that at the moment is taking place,” he said ahead of the Nato summit in The Hague.
+“We have this close relationship ... exactly for the reason that these countries are very, very worried about the massive military buildup in China,” he said ahead of the Nato summit in The Hague.

 If China moved on Taiwan, Mr Rutte claimed, there was a real possibility Beijing would urge Russia to create trouble in Europe so as to divide Nato’s attention and resources.